 There is stuff on the shelves, all the time.
 There are un-rotten vegetables in the veg drawers.
 Jars are all kept neatly on top shelf where they are supposed to be, cheese is not mouldy or crusty, and there is always milk for tea.
 No one has a designated ‘area’ of the fridge (ie the second shelf plus one item in the door), labelled their tomatoes, or left passive aggressive notes on an Activia yogurt.

-If the door is shut, this is not a signal that you want to be by yourself for a bit, (like most housemates would presume) it literally means nothing and usually is opened again, as if shut doors are a fire hazard.
+If the door is shut, this is not a signal that you want to be by yourself for a bit, (like most housemates would presume) it literally means nothing and usually is opened again, as if shut doors are a ‘fire hazard’.
+FFS.

 When I first started hanging out at bus stops and going to yoof – club, I would get lifts with my mum, and ask her to pick me up from around the corner, just in case I was snogging someone, drunk, smoking, or all three.
 Nothing has changed.
 Even online dating is different.
-My parent’s WIFI has adult supervision so I can’t go on POF or Match until after nine and phone signal is so bad in the house, I can’t even go on tinder – this was a particularly depressing discovery.
+My parent’s WIFI has adult supervision so I can’t go on POF or Match until after nine.
+Why my parent’s have parental control on their internet is a mystery.
+I’m 27 and my sister is 32.
+As an added nail in the coffin, phone signal is so bad in the house, I can’t even go on tinder.

 Despite the odd inconvenience and occasional embarrassment of living at home, I am embracing it.
 It won’t last long (hopefully) and it is, in general, a very comfortable and amicable existence.
 I need to move out as soon as I can, but I’m going attempt to keep my inner Kevin at bay until then.